julioballesteros/abd_neo4j/README.md

 # abd_neo4j
-Python script to manipulate a neo4j database
+Python script to manipulate a neo4j database.

+This project was done for Non-relational Databases class.